Case Studies

 The challenge

-The Head of Product at BBC Micro:bit wanted fast turnaround on three different UX tasks, in order to relaunch the onboarding and educator portal pages ready for the roll out of free BBC Micro:bit to all UK schools.What we did
+The Head of Product at BBC Micro:bit wanted fast turnaround on 3 different UX tasks, in order to relaunch the onboarding and educator portal pages ready for the roll out of free BBC Micro:bit to all UK schools.What we did

 Online video sessions with 8 teachers with different teaching and coding experience across the 4 nations.
 Some participants were assigned pre-tasks and others were asked to set up the micro:bit and prepare to teach a ‘live classroom’ while in the sessions.
 Playtest Games wrote the scripts and facilitated the sessions; Micro:bit UX team observed and took notes, as well as watching the videos later.How we added value